Christian poetry: Early history

 A related issue concerned the literary quality of Christian scripture.
 Most of the New Testament was written (or translated from Semitic languages) in a sub-literary variety of koinê Greek, as was the Septuagint, the Pre-Christian translation of the Old Testament into Greek.
 The Old Latin Bible added further solecisms to those found in its source texts.

 None of the Christian scriptures were written to suit the tastes of those who were educated in classical Greek or Latin rhetoric.
 Educated pagans, seeing the sub-literary quality of the Christian scriptures, posed a problem for Christian apologists: why did the Holy Ghost write so badly?
 Some Christian writers flatly rejected classical standards of rhetoric, such as Tertullian, who famously asked, "What has Athens to do with Jerusalem?"

-The cultural prestige of classical literary standards was not so easy for other Christians to overcome.
-St.Jerome, trained in the classical Latin rhetoric of Cicero, observed that dismay over the quality of existing Latin Bible translations was a major motivating factor that induced him to produce the Vulgate, which went on to become the standard Latin Bible, and was used by the Roman Catholic Church in the Tridentine Mass until the Second Vatican Council.
-In the Anglosphere, approved vernacular translations of the Christian Bible for the use of the Pre-Vatican II Roman Catholic laity were the Douay-Rheims and the mid-20th-century translation by Monsignor Ronald Knox.
+The cultural prestige of classical literary languages was not so easy for other Christians to overcome.
+St. Jerome, trained in the classical Latin rhetoric of Cicero, observed that dismay over the quality of existing Latin Bible translations was a major motivating factor that induced Pope Damasus I to order him to translate the Vulgate, which went on to become the standard Latin Bible, and was used by the Roman Catholic Church in the Tridentine Mass until the Second Vatican Council.
+In the Anglosphere, vernacular translations of the Christian Bible approved for the reading of the Pre-Vatican II Roman Catholic laity were the Douay-Rheims and the mid-20th-century translation by Monsignor Ronald Knox.

 In many European vernacular literatures, Christian poetry appears among the earliest monuments of those literatures, and Biblical imitations and paraphrases often preceded Bible translations.
-Much Old Irish poetry was the work of Irish monks and is on religious themes.
-This story is repeated in most European languages.
+Much Old Irish poetry was both composed and collected by Irish monks, such as Dallán Forgaill, Óengus of Tallaght, and Beccán mac Luigdech, and is on religious themes.

+Even during the 20th-century, after hearing Sean-nós singer Joe Heaney’s first public performance in Dublin of a famous work of oral poetry in the Irish language about the Crucifixion of Jesus and the grief of His Blessed Mother from the Connemara oral tradition, Máirtín Ó Cadhain, a highly important figure to Modern literature in Irish, wrote, "In Caoineadh na dtrí Muire he brings home to us the joys and sorrows of Mary with the intimacy and poignancy of a Fra Angelico painting."